pendi12/mineshaft/README.md

 The benefits of Minelink include offline-mode, cached resources, code-splitting and a dedicated ServiceWorker.

-Additinally, the Browser Application ([Create React App](https://github.com/facebookincubator/create-react-app)) will have WebAssembly integration to help secure interface by encrypting/decrypting data it is passed to render components and dispatched from Store Departments.
+Additionally, the Browser Application ([Create React App](https://github.com/facebookincubator/create-react-app)) will have WebAssembly integration to help secure interface by encrypting/decrypting data it is passed to render components and dispatched from Store Departments.

 Built using the same Frontend Technology stack as the Desktop Application, interface components will be easily shared.
 Put simply any advanced Graph Visualizations will work for both Desktop/Browser, without rewriting *any* code.

-It's also advised to develop any new Interface features (even if it's intended for the Desktop Application) using the Browser Application development worfklow.
+It's also advised to develop any new Interface features (even if it's intended for the Desktop Application) using the Browser Application development workflow.
 Yes... both workflows have Hot Reloading, but the Browser Application is ***significantly*** leaner, therefore compiles and renders much quicker.

 Do whatever you want though *"It's just my opinion man"*.